Comparisons12 min read

 Who HubSpot Is Actually For

-HubSpot suits small businesses where marketing and sales need to work from the same data set — e-commerce brands, content-driven businesses, inbound-heavy SaaS, or companies where the marketing team is just as important as the sales team.
+HubSpot makes sense for small businesses where marketing and sales need to pull from the same data set — e-commerce brands, content-driven businesses, inbound-heavy SaaS, or companies where the marketing team matters just as much as the sales team.

 Feature-by-Feature Breakdown: Pipedrive vs HubSpot for Small Business